 Strengthen collaborations across the globe

 Our international collaborations have never been more important, we remain a global university.
+This year, we have built on and expanded our partnerships with institutions and companies from around the world.

 Work with industry to translate our innovative ideas into real-world benefits